-| Sustainability
+Sustainability

-GOVERNANCE STRATEGY RISK MANAGEMENT METRICS AND TARGETS → Empresas Copec's Sustainability Policy sets out the principles, guidelines and general directives that ensure that the Company's activities are carried out under high sustainability standards. → The highest level management position at Empresas Copec responsible for addressing issues related to environmental, social and governance matters is the Sustainability and Corporate Affairs Director, who reports monthly to the CEO and, as necessary, to the Board of Directors and/or the Directors' Committee. →The Chief Executive Officer reports to the Board of Directors on relevant sustainability issues on a monthly basis. → The Sustainability Executive Committee is responsible for ensuring that sustainability is part of the Company's long-term strategy. → In 2024, the Sustainability Council was created with the aim of promoting collaboration between Empresas Copec and its subsidiaries, setting standards and best practices and developing joint initiatives, among other issues. → Empresas Copec integrates a sustainability approach in its businesses by incorporating environmental, social and governance criteria in strategic and operational deci- sion-making.
-This is reflected in its investment processes, operations management and development of new products and services aligned with the transition to a low-carbon economy and the generation of value for society.
-In this sense, its Sustainable Investment and Management Model articulates the commitment to responsible devel- opment through four fundamental pillars: 1) Sustainability and innovation at the core 2) Governance and integrity 3) Climate action and natural capital management 4) Value creation for society for the identification, evaluation and mitigation of risks associated with sustainability, in line with its Sustainability Policy and Risk Management Model.
-This approach considers: Climate risks(7): assessment of physical and transition risks arising from climate change, considering impacts on the operation and the supply chain.
-Regulatory and reputational risks: monitoring emerging regulations and stakeholder expectations to ensure compliance.
-Financial and operational risks: sustainability analysis in investment decision making and operational management, ensuring the long-term resilience of the business.
-In addition, together with the Risk Management area, → To ensure compliance with its sustainability strategy, the Company defines indicators and objectives in ac- cordance with international standards and industry best practices, which allow it to monitor performance in this area and facilitate informed decision making.
-The sustainability goals and objectives of the subsidiaries are detailed in chapter 2 of "Investment Strategy and Sustainable Management", while the main certifications can be found in chapter 8 of "Chapter Annexes".
-BOARD OF DIRECTORS emerging risks are measured and annually presented to the Sustainability Executive Committee.
+- → Empresas Copec's Sustainability Policy sets out the principles, guidelines and general directives that ensure that the Company's activities are carried out under high sustainability standards. - → The highest level management position at Empresas Copec responsible for addressing issues related to environmental, social and governance matters is the Sustainability and Corporate Affairs Director, who reports monthly to the CEO and, as necessary, to the Board of Directors and/or the Directors' Committee. - →The Chief Executive Officer reports to the Board of Directors on relevant sustainability issues on a monthly basis. - → The Sustainability Executive Committee is responsible for ensuring that sustainability is part of the Company's long-term strategy. - → In 2024, the Sustainability Council was created with the aim of promoting collaboration between Empresas Copec and its subsidiaries, setting standards and best practices and developing joint initiatives, among other issues.

+- → Empresas Copec integrates a sustainability approach in its businesses by incorporating environmental, social and governance criteria in strategic and operational decision-making.
+This is reflected in its investment processes, operations management and development of new products and services aligned with the transition to a low-carbon economy and the generation of value for society. - In this sense, its Sustainable Investment and Management Model articulates the commitment to responsible development through four fundamental pillars: - 1) Sustainability and innovation at the core - 2) Governance and integrity - 3) Climate action and natural capital management - 4) Value creation for society

+- → Empresas Copec applies a comprehensive approach for the identification, evaluation and mitigation of risks associated with sustainability, in line with its Sustainability Policy and Risk Management Model. - This approach considers: - Climate risks(7): assessment of physical and transition risks arising from climate change, considering impacts on the operation and the supply chain. - Regulatory and reputational risks: monitoring emerging regulations and stakeholder expectations to ensure compliance. - Financial and operational risks: sustainability analysis in investment decision making and operational management, ensuring the long-term resilience of the business. - In addition, together with the Risk Management area, emerging risks are measured and annually presented to the Sustainability Executive Committee.